 The key to negotiation is to get what you need/want while – at the same time (if possible) not cheating or neglecting the other person’s needs/wants.
 And, that is the real challenge.

-I mentioned my attempt at getting a 30% raise at work two months ago.
+I mentioned my attempt at getting a 30% raise at work years ago.
 What I didn’t tell you is that I was dealing with one of the most talented negotiators I’ve ever met.
 My boss routinely makes seven-figure deals with Fortune 500 companies while dealing with other, very highly skilled “bargainers”.
 So, while I didn’t get exactly what I was looking for during my raise request – I did learn a few things.

 I’m not expert at the art yet – but I would like to tell you what Brodow (dubbed the “King of Negotiators” by SEC Chairman Harvey Pitt) talks about in his book and what I’ve also picked up from my boss.
 I believe if we can increase our negotiating prowess, we’ll have an easier time getting what we need/want in a dignified manner.

 One of the first points that Brodow makes in his book is to listen.
 Listening is a fairly underrated skill in today’s world.
 It’s so easy to assume what others are saying OR (as is my habit from time to time) finish what others are saying for them.
 Listening is definitely one of those things that comes easier to others.
 I would say I’m an average listener.
 I have a tendency to have ADD and mentally doze off when others are talking.
 I really have to concentrate on what others are saying and process things.
 Brodow stresses the importance of listening – because it will do two things: it will cause the other party to feel respected and it will build trust (another very important aspect in any negotiation).
 Listening entails making sure what you’ve heard is actually correct.
 My boss does this well.
 He will repeat to you (mirror) what you’ve said to be sure he is understanding.